ATECoder/dn.onc.rpc/src/items/readme.md

 * The namespace of the ONC/REPC client classes was changed fro isr.cc.ONC.RPC.Clients;
 * Getters and setters, such as Get and Set Character Encoding, where changed to properties where possible.
 * Static constant classes were converted to Enum constructs.
+* Renamed OncRpcCallInformation to OncRpcCallHandler.
+* Renamed OncRpcServerTransportRegistrationInfo to OncRpcProgramInfo.

 ## Feedback